 There are many different treatment options when it comes to getting help for an opioid use disorder.
 Support is available for anyone with a substance use disorder.

-Contact our substance abuse treatment helpline today to learn how to enroll in a treatment program that works for you or a loved one.
+Contact our substance use disorder treatment helpline today to learn how to enroll in a treatment program that works for you or a loved one.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.